aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 * Captures JSON response bodies as metadata (configurable)
 * Captures errors as metadata when exceptions occur

+!!! note "Response capture behavior"
+    Only JSON responses are captured as metadata.

 === "index.ts"

     ```ts hl_lines="2 3 6 10"